jcbrinfo/slamtest/README.md

 * `j`: Write a JSON object with the following keys:
 	* `"tests"`: The total number of tests.
 	* `"successes"`: The number of successes.
-	* `"fails"`: The number of fails.
+	* `"failures"`: The number of failures.

   Example:
   ```
-  {"tests": 3, "successes": 1, "fails": 2}
+  {"tests": 3, "successes": 1, "failures": 2}
   ```

-* `l` (default): Enumerate the count of tests, successes and fails.
+* `l` (default): Enumerate the count of tests, successes and failures.

   Example:
   ```
-  3 tests, 1 success, 2 fails.
+  3 tests, 1 success, 2 failures.
   ```

 * `s`: Write a summary as a score, that is a fraction of the number of successes